A Measure of Predictive Sharpness for Probabilistic Models: Formulas for Analysis in the Rearranged Space

 \subsection{Mapping Support for a Region in the Rearranged Space}

 Suppose we are given a measurable subregion $A \subseteq \Omega$ and we wish to examine its support in the rearranged space.
-To assess whether any part of the region is supported, we check whether $d(y) > 0$ for some $y \in A$.
-In the rearranged representation, the corresponding positive densities from $A$ can then be located using the approach defined in Section~S3.2.
+To assess whether any part of the region is supported, we check whether $f(y) > 0$ for some $y \in A$.
+In the rearranged representation, the corresponding positive densities from $A$ can then be located using the approach defined above.
 The indices $t_i$ associated with positive densities identify the part of the rearranged domain linked to $A$.
-Visualizing these positions in the rearranged space allows simultaneously displaying multiple properties of the chosen region, including relative rank and mass allocated to higher density regions (see below).
+Visualizing these positions in the rearranged space allows simultaneously displaying multiple properties of the chosen region, including relative rank and mass allocated to higher density regions.